 What are the Casino Addresses?

 The Las Vegas Strip runs from just South of Russell Road, which is on the outskirts of town.
 The Northern boundary is Sahara Avenue.
 There are several side streets on both sides of The Strip.
 The hotels and resorts listed below are located on The Strip itself.
+The zip code for the Las Vegas Strip is 89109.

 - Luxor 3900 S. Las Vegas Blvd.